Spark Plug Low Down: Useful Maintenance Tips

 The typical voltage at the spark plug in six-volt systems is not sufficient to efficiently clean the plug, unless the car was driven under high-speed conditions to bring the plug to the upper part of its temperature range.
 Cleaning with a spark plug cleaner (a small media blaster) was the standard practice recommended by plug manufacturers in the days before high plug voltage eliminated its need.
-The limited exposure to the cleaning media will not alter the heat range as Mr. Danziger fears.
+The limited exposure to the cleaning media will not alter the heat range.

 In addition to having a clean plug, the condition of the center electrode is key.
 It should have sharp edges.
 Typically, this condition can be obtained by a few passes with the point file.
 Sharp electrode edges, along with the proper point gap, encourage good spark propagation in low-energy ignition systems.